It’s not hard to be captivated by Bundaberg and the cane country that surrounds it.

 Just as they have done for more than a century, emerald fields of verdant sugarcane rising from rich red earth blanket the landscape, and as you cruise into town you get a real sense of the rural prosperity this region enjoys.

 Located four and a half hours’ drive north of Brisbane, Bundaberg is the provincial hub of Queensland’s Wide Bay-Burnett region, and is billed as the southern gateway to the Great Barrier Reef.
 There’s plenty to recommend a stop of three or four days in the city itself.
-Sensational weather, welcoming locals, top notch seafood, superb beaches, a plethora of historical attractions, and one of the world’s most famous tipples are all part of the appeal.
+Sensational weather, welcoming locals, top notch seafood, superb beaches, a plethora of historical attractions, and one of the world’s most famous beverages are all part of the appeal.

 Welcome to The Big Bus tour and travel guide’s YouTube channel.
 Only got a couple of days to get to know the city of Bundaberg in Queensland’s Wide Bay-Burne…

 One of Bundaberg’s key natural attractions is its status as a nesting site for marine turtles.
 The region is home to the South Pacific’s most significant nesting population of the endangered loggerhead turtle.
 Mon Repos Turtle Centre on Mon Repos Beach is operated by the Queensland Parks and Wildlife Service and offers seasonal beach tours at night to witness two crucial aspects of the turtles’ life cycle — nesting and hatching.
 Only tour participants can access the beach at night.
 Time your visit for summer/early autumn if you want to take part.
 Nesting occurs from November to January, and the hatchlings make a run for the ocean from January through to late March.